andrewt3000/web_development/README.md

 ### Deployment
 I am using Azure blob storage for images.
 I am considering Azure App Services to host the node app.
 I am considering using App services or blob storage for hosting the front end.

+A serverless option to consider is to use azure functions.

+Database is hosted on mongo db.